HMS Pegasus (1917): Career

-HMS Pegasus was laid down in 1914 by the John Brown & Company of Clydebank, Scotland as SS Stockholm for the Great Eastern Railway Company, but her construction was suspended by the beginning of the First World War.
+HMS Pegasus was laid down in 1914 by the John Brown & Company of Clydebank, Scotland as Stockholm for the Great Eastern Railway Company's Harwich–Hook of Holland service, but her construction was suspended by the beginning of the First World War.
 The ship was purchased by the Royal Navy on 27 February 1917 and was launched on 9 June 1917.
 She was commissioned on 14 August 1917 and completed on 28 August 1917.
 She joined the Grand Fleet on completion and was assigned to support the Battle Cruiser Force.
 She participated in a few uneventful operations in the North Sea, but was mostly occupied with pilot training and ferrying aircraft to ships equipped with flying-off platforms.
-Pegasus supported the British intervention in the Russian Civil War between May to September 1919 and was based at Archangel.
+Pegasus supported the British intervention in the Russian Civil War between May and September 1919 and was based at Archangel.
 The ship returned to Rosyth and was briefly decommissioned.
 She recommissioned on 2 December 1919 and was transferred to the Mediterranean Fleet in March 1920.
 Pegasus ran aground on 9 March off Kerch, but was pulled off without suffering any significant damage.
 She supported the Evacuation of Novorossiysk by the Whites later that month and remained with the fleet until 1924.
 In 1923 the forward flying-off deck was removed and the ship was re-rated as an aircraft tender.
 She was stationed at Singapore in 1924–25.
 On 5 July 1925 she was placed in reserve at Devonport, but was briefly recommissioned in 1929.
-On 22 August 1931 the ship was sold for scrap at Morecambe.
+On 22 August 1931, the ship was sold to Thos.
+W. Ward of Sheffield for scrap, arriving at their Morecambe yard on 15 September, the last vessel to be fully broken up there.